travis-ci/docs-travis-ci-com/user/gui-and-headless-browsers.md

 </div>

-## Using the [Chrome addon](/user/chrome) in the headless mode
+## Headless mode with the Chrome addon

-Starting with version 57 for Linux Trusty and version 59 on macOS, Google Chrome can be used in "headless" mode, which is suitable for driving browser-based tests using Selenium and other tools.
+Starting with version 57 for Linux Trusty and version 59 on macOS, Google Chrome can be used in "headless" mode with the [Chrome addon](/user/chrome), which is suitable for driving browser-based tests using Selenium and other tools.

 > As of 2017-05-02, this means `stable` or `beta` on Linux builds, and `beta` on macOS builds.